-The plan Trustees who authorize benefit payments have the authority to resolve questions concerning the plan and to make rules to implement the plan.
-The Trustees have discretion to interpret the plan's language to determine eligibility and plan benefits.
+The Plan Trustees who authorize benefit payments have the authority to resolve questions concerning the Plan and to make rules to implement the Plan.
+The Trustees have discretion to interpret the Plan's language to determine eligibility and Plan benefits.

-As of January 1, 2006, the Trustees are as follows:
+As of July 1, 2012, the members of the Board of Trustees are as follows: